For more than a year, our communities have done their part to fight COVID-19.

 All of us play a part in ending this pandemic.

 “We’re in this together, and we can end this together through vaccination,” Dr. Branstetter said.

-To find a vaccination site near you, visit the Georgia Department of Public Health website.
-Wellstar is also offering the vaccine at several convenient locations around metro Atlanta, and appointments can be made online.
+To find a vaccination site near you, visit the Georgia Department of Public Health website or local retail pharmacy.